 We use full disk encryption across our entire infrastructure, so data is encrypted at rest as well.

-We rely on Github for authenticating into the Typesense Cloud dashboard.
-Setting up multi-factor authentication on your Github account will also enable MFA when you login with Github into Typesense Cloud.
+You can also signup / login with your Github account, for authenticating into the Typesense Cloud dashboard.
+Setting up multi-factor authentication on your Github account will then also enable MFA when you login with Github into Typesense Cloud.

 Access to the data you store in your Typesense Cloud cluster is controlled via API keys you can generate via the Typesense Cloud dashboard or via the API.
 Please ensure that you safeguard your API keys and rotate them regularly.
 Also ensure that you have the right permissions set for each key you generate, especially ones you use in your frontend applications for search-only purposes.
 You can also scope API keys so that they can only access a subset of fields or subset of records for multi-tenant or role-based access.